ABOUT 1ST ON THE LIST

 Unfortunately, this story is not unique.

-During our 15 years in the SEO business, we have witnessed this same situation countless times, where clients failed to inform us that their website had been redesigned and we have to jump in to help with damage control after the new site launch.
+During our 25+ years in the SEO business, we have witnessed this same situation countless times, where clients failed to inform us about their website redesign and we have to jump in to help with damage control after the new site launch.
 Unless the client warns us ahead of time, we typically find out that the site has changed while working the site, in reviewing site performance or when our client calls us to say their rankings, traffic, leads and sales have significantly dropped.

 What clients fail to understand is that any SEO work that has been done on their website supports their rankings.